Indian-Youth-Climate-Network/Agents-of-Change-Study-Resources/README.md

-## This is repository is part of IYCN's Knowlegde Center.
+## This repository is part of IYCN's Knowlegde Center.

-### It contains educational/training content contributed by various domain experts who participated in Agents of Change workshops
+### It contains educational/training content contributed by various domain experts who participated in Agents of Change workshops.